 The strongest Bluetooth Security Mode and Level supported by the device shall be used.
 For Bluetooth 4, Security Mode 4, Level 4 shall be used.
-For Bluetooth 2.1 through 4.0 devices, Security

-Mode 4, Level 3 shall be used, and for Bluetooth 2.0 and older devices Security Mode 3 is recommended.
+For Bluetooth 2.1 through 4.0 devices, Security Mode 4, Level 3 shall be used, and for Bluetooth 2.0 and older devices Security Mode 3 is recommended.

-[Ref: OWASP ISVS 4.3.7]

 3.1.A.5 Encryption of Bluetooth connections

-Requirement:

 Bluetooth connections should be encrypted when transmitting user IDs, passwords, and other sensitive information.

 [Ref: Agelight IoT Safety Architecture & Risk Toolkit v4.0 1]

-B. Level-2 Security Requirements:

 3.1.B.1 Pairing and discovery

-Requirement:

-Pairing and discovery shall be blocked in Bluetooth devices except when necessary.

-[Ref: OWASP ISVS 4.3.1]

-C. Level-3 Security Requirements:

-Nil

-D. Level-4 Security Requirements:

-Nil
+Pairing and discovery on Bluetooth devices must be disabled by default and only enabled under the following circumstances like during device setup, initial configuration and when establishing authorized communication with another device etc.

 Section 2: Zigbee